Certified Registered Nurse Practitioner

 1) Three years of professional nursing experience in a clinical setting.

 2) Two years of nurse practitioner experience is preferred.

 Knowledge, Skills, Abilities:

-2) Skill in applying and modifying principles, methods and techniques of medicine to provide on-going patient care.
+2) Knowledge of patient health assessments, medication administration and delivering care following a treatment plan.
+Demonstrates skill in applying and modifying principles, methods and techniques of medicine to provide on-going patient care.

 3) Meets the American Heart Association’s standards for Healthcare Provider Basic Life Support (BLS) and renews BLS every two years.

 4) Registered with the Drug Enforcement Administration (DEA) for authorization to prescribe controlled substances.